platformio/platformio-core/docs/plus/pio-remote.rst

 |PIORemote| allows you to work remotely with devices from
 *Anywhere In The World*.
 No matter where are you now!
-Run small and cross-platform :ref:`pio_remote_agent` on a host machine and you will be able to list active devices (wireless + wired), to upload firmware **Over-The-Air (OTA)**, to process remote unit tests, or to start remote debugging session via OTA Serial Port Monitor.
+Run small and cross-platform :ref:`cmd_remote_agent` on a host machine and you will be able to list active devices (wireless + wired), to upload firmware **Over-The-Air (OTA)**, to process remote unit tests, or to start remote debugging session via OTA Serial Port Monitor.